Hengle/Folkvangr/Pipeline/3D Pipeline Development.md

 Some assets will be reused or tweaked in subsequent levels.
 To maximize proficiency, certain assets will need to be produced first before moving on to custom or low-priority features.

+Agile development is expected to be used for completing stretch goals.
+This means a cycle between check in, review, test/implement, repeat.

+For the trailer proof of concept, only the essentials needed for a minimum viable product are needed.

+For the first production cycle, a vertical slice alpha will be needed.
+This means assets for areas 1-3 will be the main focus.
+Some areas may be less complete than others, and bugs will be ironed out in future iterations and testing.

 ## Models Priority Level
 1. Flora Texture Set
 2. Rocks and Ruins Asset Pack